gasolin/webby/README.md

 Elements: search field, categorized suggestion list, `tags`

-Entrance: When user tap the Moonbar at the top left, it trigger the whole page, with a defined verbs set* (visually shown as tags under the search field).
-User typing will auto matching the verbs + nouns.
+Entrance: When user tap the Moonbar at the top left, it trigger the whole page, and list ` a supported verbs set`* (visually shown as tags under the search field).
+User typing will auto matching the `verbs + nouns` pattern.

-* `Search` and `Open` are the default verbs, we don't need to show or type them.
+* `Search` and `Open` are the default verbs, we don't need to type them manually.
 * `Search providers` are exposed as default verbs. (ex: user could use `wikipedia <keyword>`/`w <keyword>` to search wikipedia directly)

-Start Input:
+User is able to found what she needs quickly through keyboard and tags:
 * key in to get instant results from several resources, or
 * Tap verb tag then select from the list, or
-* key in to filter verb tags, use space to match verb + noun
+* key in to filter verb tags, use space to match `verb + noun` pattern

 ## Rules